Andrettin/Wyrmsun/readme.txt

 - The Skutan now has blond and gray hair-color variations for its icons (by b_o).
 - Dwarven Steelclads and Thanes now deal more damage.
 - The minimum damage in a unit's damage display now shows the minimum possible damage before armor would be applied.
+- Reduced the length of the Dwarven Scout's description.

 * Upgrades
 - Added Masonry upgrade (increases building HP and armor, and allows upgrade to guard towers) for the Dwarves, Goblins and Teutons (graphics by Leo).